-Featured Photography Film Musings Index Info
+Featured Photography Film Index Info

 The 1984/85 Miners’ Strike opened a great wound in the soul of the nation.
 It divided communities, transformed the way we are policed and re-shaped the country with consequences that are still being dealt with today.
 Packed with raw, emotional testimony and explosive archive, this landmark series of three powerful, stand-alone stories looks at the events of the strike through the eyes of those directly involved on the front line, on all sides.